Hector Macpherson Sr.: Political career

-Both of Macpherson's parents were born in Scotland.
-By 1875, they had emigrated to Canada, where he was born.
-He attended schools in Canada, England, and Germany, before moving to Oregon in 1911.
-Macpherson taught economics and sociology ("political economy") at the Oregon Agricultural College in Corvallis until 1926.
-He was first elected to the state Oregon House of Representatives in 1927 and reelected in 1929.
+He was first elected to the state Oregon House of Representatives in 1927 and reelected in 1929 as a progressive Republican.
 Together with Henry Zorn, Macpherson sponsored a School Moving Bill in 1932.
 The ballot initiative proposed consolidating Oregon State University with the University of Oregon, and moving other state-funded schools to different cities.
-The petition was defeated.
+The initiative proposal was defeated.

 Macpherson was elected to a final term in 1939.